-What is the risk of automation?
+What do you think the risk of automation is?

 The number of 'Special Education Teachers, Middle School' job openings is expected to rise 3.5% by 2031

-Updated projections are due Sep 2023.
+Updated projections are due 09-2023.

-In 2021 the median annual wage for 'Special Education Teachers, Middle School' was $61,820, or $29.72 hourly
+In 2022, the median annual wage for 'Special Education Teachers, Middle School' was $62,990, or $30 per hour

-As of 2021 there were 79,070 people employed as Special Education Teachers, Middle School within the United States.
+As of 2022 there were 82,970 people employed as 'Special Education Teachers, Middle School' within the United States.

-This represents around 0.06% of the employed workforce across the country.
+This represents around 0.06% of the employed workforce across the country

-Put another way, around 1 in 1 thousand people are employed as Special Education Teachers, Middle School.
+Put another way, around 1 in 1 thousand people are employed as 'Special Education Teachers, Middle School'.